tsduck/srt-win-installer/README.md

 configurations.

 Why not providing libsrt DLL's in addition to static libraries?
 It is a choice which may change.
-The problem with libsrt on Windows is that it does not use the native Windows threading and SSL libraries.
-Instead, it relies on OpenSSL and a third-party implementation of pthreads.
-If a Windows application is linked against a libsrt DLL, deploying this application means embedding and deploying at least three third-party DLL's in addition to libsrt DLL's.
+On Windows, libsrt relies on OpenSSL.
+If a Windows application is linked against a libsrt DLL, deploying this application means embedding and deploying at least two third-party DLL's in addition to libsrt DLL's.
 This complicates the deployment and creates risks of inconsistencies.
 With static libraries, the application is fully autonomous and no third party DLL is necessary.